Human Remains Found In Amazon Search For Journalist, Expert - UrduPoint

 Britain's Guardian newspaper, where Phillips was a regular contributor, said the bodies were found tied to a tree, according to information given to Phillips's family by an aide to Brazil's ambassador in London.

-Phillips's Brazilian wife, Alessandra Sampaio, said she had also been told by authorities that two bodies had been found, and that investigators were working to identify them, according to journalist Andre Trigueiro of tv Globo, Brazil's biggest broadcaster.
+Federal police said in a statement that reports that Phillips and Pereira's bodies had been found were incorrect.

-Federal police said in a statement that reports that Phillips and Pereira's bodies had been found were incorrect, but declined to comment further.
+And the Union of Indigenous Peoples of the Javari Valley (UNIVAJA), which is taking part in the search, denied two bodies had been found.

 The police have confirmed they are analyzing a blood sample and suspected human remains found during the search to determine whether they are from the missing men.